Composite Bonding

 Composite Bonding Process

-Composite bonding involves the application of a special resin that can be shaped and moulded to the precise contours of your teeth.
+Composite bonding involves the application of a composite resin that can be shaped and moulded to the precise contours of your teeth.
 This resin is colour matched to suit your smile.

 The procedure begins with applying mild phosphoric acid to the tooth’s surface.
 This gently etches the enamel, allowing for a robust connection between the bonding material and the tooth’s surface.